nchandolaj/Python/foundations/docs/operators_and_conditionals.md

-# Python Control Flow: Comparators, Logical Operators, and Conditionals
+# Control Flow: Comparators, Logical Operators, and Conditionals

 *Focus: Master Python's decision-making power.
 Understand how the language evaluates truth.
 This involves three layers: comparing values, combining those comparisons, and using the result to branch your code.*